connorhaigh/Provisum/ReadMe.md

 # Provisum

-A C# library to assist with general application development.
+Provisum is a C# library to assist with general application development.

 ## Components